 Members of Eden Field Club once visited the site and they found particularly fine specimens of Flag Iris, Marsh Thistle, a single plant of Pyrola Minor in flower and ample evidence of Lysteria Cordata.
 The Common Twayblade and a number of water plants were also found along with the waist high Horsetail and Orchids in profusion.

-You will need well-fitting wellington boots when taking the footpath through The Moss.
+You will need well-fitting wellington boots when taking the footpath through The Moss, even in summer!